 2. The content in our textbooks don’t excite us anymore

 It won’t be wrong if I say that the contents in my book were written by my forefathers for my father and now it is completely irrelevant to me.
 This is obstructing me to encounter any craziness and passion for learning.
 We are just focusing on the theory, what about the practical?
+All of us need to quit mugging up mindless things!

 3. Caste reservation sucks